mohamednaji7/RISC-V-Processor/README.md

 # RISC-V-Processor
-This is a single cycle RISC-V Processor in VHDL with ISA I32 RV32I Base Instruction Set :
+This is a single cycle RISC-V Processor in VHDL with ISA I32 \n RV32I Base Instruction Set :
     R-Type
     I-Type